azarketa/Thermodynamics-theoretical-pills/source/15_Heat_engines_thermal_efficiency_and_Kelvin_Planck_postulate.md

 The conclusions drawn so far — the necessity of two heat reservoirs and the impossibility of completely transforming heat into work — are compactly expressed by the **Kelvin–Planck postulate**, one of the foundational formulations of the $2^{\text{nd}}$ law of thermodynamics.

 :::{epigraph}
-:class: theorem

-It is impossible to construct a device that operates in a cycle and produces no other effect than the extraction of heat from a single thermal reservoir and its complete conversion into work.
+**It is impossible to construct a device that operates in a cycle and produces no other effect than the extraction of heat from a single thermal reservoir and its complete conversion into work.**
 :::

 This statement formalizes the limitation inherent to all heat engines: a **cyclic device** cannot transform into work the entire quantity of heat it absorbs from a single source.